scrowl-io/owl-ui/packages/dropdown/README.md

 ## Usage

-Import or create an array of item objects, where each item has an id (string), a label (string), and a value (undefined--not currently being used); pass the items to the Dropdown component as a prop.
+Import or create an array of item objects, where each item has an id (string), a label (string), and a value; pass the items to the Dropdown component as a prop.

 - [`<Dropdown>`](https://react-bootstrap.github.io/components/dropdowns/#dropdown-props)